RTÉ's entire Executive Board stood down and replaced with temporary interim team

 THE ENTIRE RTÉ Executive Board has been stood down and will be replaced with a temporary interim team.

-The move was announced in an email to staff from RTÉ’s new director general this morning.
+The move was announced in an email to staff from RTÉ’s new director general Kevin Bakhurst this morning.

-RTÉ reports that details of the interim leadership team, which will be responsible for running the organisation on a day-to-day basis, will be announced later today.
+RTÉ has been reeling since it emerged last month that it under-reported the salary paid to star presenter Ryan Tubridy and failed to disclose €345,000 of additional payments to him between 2017 and 2022.

+The furore has since widened amid further disclosures about RTÉ’s internal financial, accounting and governance practices and its expenditure on corporate hospitality for advertising clients.

 Bakhurst said yesterday that he was planning “to be in contact with staff first thing in the morning via email, and I’ll be going around meeting people, trying to take questions and explain what we’re trying to do”.